Grand Prix of Miami (open wheel racing): Tamiami Park

 Modern American open wheel racing in the Miami area dates back to 1985.
 In that year, the CART series began racing on a temporary street circuit in Tamiami Park a small outdoor sports facility in the nearby suburb of University Park.
 The race lasted through 1988, and on two occasions (1987 and 1988) included the CART Marlboro Challenge all star race.

 In each of the four years it was held, it served as the CART season finale.
 The inaugural event in 1985 featured a famous championship battle between the father-and-son duo of Al Unser, Sr. and Al Unser Jr. With Danny Sullivan leading in the waning laps, Unser Jr. was running third, and for the moment, mathematically was going to clinch the championship points title.
 His father Al Sr. was charging in 5th place, and needed to move up to 4th in order to clinch the title for himself and Penske Racing.
 Despite personal misgivings about potentially robbing his own son of a championship, Al Sr. passed 4th place Roberto Moreno with only a handful of laps remaining, and held on to the checkered flag.
 By finishing 4th, Unser, Sr. beat his son in the championship standings by one point.

 Rain plagued the race three out of four years, and after the 1988 running, CART officials announced they were not returning.
 The primary reason was that CART wanted to change the date of the race to either September or to the spring.
 But promoter Ralph Sanchez did not want to move the race to September due to hurricane season, and did not want to move the race to the spring because it would create a conflict with the IMSA race he also promoted.

-A significant portion of the course layout was razed for the construction of FIU Stadium in 1994.
+A significant portion of the course layout was razed for the construction of FIU Community Stadium in 1994.
 Some subtle remains of the circuit were recognizable as of the early 2010s.